US intelligence says an intentional explosion brought down Wagner chief Prigozhin’s plane

 “We know this pattern … in Putin’s Russia — deaths and dubious suicides, falls from windows that all ultimately remain unexplained,” she added.

-Ukrainian President Volodymyr Zelenskyy also pointed the finger.
-“We have nothing to do with this.
-Everyone understands who does,” he said.
+Ukrainian President Volodymyr Zelenskyy also pointed the finger: “We have nothing to do with this.
+Everyone understands who does.”

 Soon after the plane went down, people on social media and news outlets began to report that it was a Wagner plane.
 Minutes after Russian state news agencies confirmed the crash, they cited the civil aviation authority as saying Prigozhin’s name was on the mainfest.